hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/morlevi/__init__.md

 **Dependencies and Explanation:**

-The mermaid diagram illustrates a simple dependency.
+The mermaid diagram illuStartes a simple dependency.
 The `morlevi` package imports `Graber` from the sub-package `graber`.
 The `graber` package likely contains a `.py` file defining the `Graber` class.
 The diagram shows the `Graber` class and its potential methods and attributes.
-A more detailed diagram would be needed to illustrate the class's structure if that information were available.
+A more detailed diagram would be needed to illuStarte the class's structure if that information were available.

 # <explanation>